NVIDIA-Genomics-Research/AtacWorks/README.md

 ### 1. Training an AtacWorks model

 #### Input files
 To train an AtacWorks model, you need a pair of ATAC-Seq datasets from the same cell type, where one dataset has lower coverage or lower quality than the other.
 You can also use multiple such pairs of datasets.
-For each such pair of datasets, AtacWorks requires four input files:
+For each such pair of datasets, AtacWorks requires three input files:

 1. A coverage track representing the number of sequencing reads mapped to each position on the genome in the low-coverage or low-quality dataset.
 This may be smoothed or processed.
 Format: [bigWig](https://genome.ucsc.edu/goldenPath/help/bigWig.html)